 Common Stock Fair Value - Due to the absence of an active market for the Company's common stock prior to the IPO, the fair value of the common stock underlying the Company's stock options granted prior to the IPO was estimated at each grant date and was determined with the assistance of an independent third-party valuation expert.
 The assumptions underlying these valuations represented management's best estimates, which involved inherent uncertainties and the application of significant levels of management judgment.
-After the completion of the IPO, the fair value of each share of common stock is based on the closing price of the Company's common stock as reported by the Nasdaq Capital Market.
+After the completion of the IPO, the fair value of each share of common stock is based on the closing price of the Company's common stock as reported by the Nasdaq Capital Market, on the grant date of the award.